ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 **data-consent-notification-id**

 If provided, the page will not process analytics requests until an [amp-user-notification](../../extensions/amp-user-notification/amp-user-notification.md) with the given HTML element id is confirmed (accepted) by the user.
 This is an optional attribute.

+## Analytics for AMP components
+AMP component developers can implement collection of data using AMP analytics.
+For more information, please refer to [Implementing analytics for AMP components](./amp-components-analytics.md)